 Implementation

 The implementation will be carried out using kali linux by using airodump-ng in order to get capture packets from the target network.
 When enough packets are collected.
-Aircrack-ng will conduct a combination of statistical and computational algorithm in order to exploit the weakness in RC4 and decrypt the key.
+Aircrack-ng will conduct a combination of the statistical and computational algorithms in order to exploit the weakness in RC4 and decrypt the key.

-The process of the implementation is discussed in details in the appendix (section B).
+The process of the implementation is discussed in detail in the appendix (section B).

 Conclusion